Made with fresh, whole spices, this Homemade Pumpkin Pie Spice is a must-have for fall baking! Takes just minutes to make!

 - Ground Nutmeg: 1-2 grams

-How to Make Homemade Pumpkin Pie Spice
+How to Make Pumpkin Spice Mix

 Pound cinnamon sticks with a hammer or meat tenderizer to make smaller pieces.

-In a clean coffee grinder or spice grinder, combine cinnamon stick pieces, whole cloves, and whole allspice and grind into powder.
+In a clean coffee grinder or spice grinder, combine cinnamon stick pieces, whole cloves, and whole allspice and grind into a powder.
 Leave the spices in the grinder and set aside.

-Grate the nutmeg on a nutmeg grater or microplane.
+Grate the nutmeg on a nutmeg grater or Microplane.
 Measure 1½ to 3 teaspoons of fresh nutmeg, depending on your preference, and add it to the grinder.
 Add the ground ginger to the grinder at this time, too.

 Give everything a whirl in the grinder to combine.